AI-Native

 Agentic coding has become the norm

-By 2026, AI agents (Claude Code, Codex, Cursor) routinely understand repositories, make changes across multiple files, run tests, and iterate; Claude Code is the most used agent, used by 71% of developers who regularly work with AI agents (Pragmatic Engineer Survey, 15,000 developers, February 2026)
+By 2026, AI agents (Claude Code, Codex, Cursor) understand repositories, edit files, run tests, and iterate; Claude Code leads, with 71% of AI-agent users relying on it (Pragmatic Engineer Survey, 2026)

 Opus 4.8, Sonnet 4.6, and Fable 5 work with 1 million tokens of context at standard pricing, with no long-context premium, allowing the agent to keep a large repository in memory in full

-On December 18, 2025, Anthropic opened the Agent Skills specification (SKILL.md, a folder with Markdown and scripts); Microsoft, OpenAI, Cursor, GitHub, and Figma adopted it, and one skill runs on 30+ platforms without rewriting
+On December 18, 2025, Anthropic released the Agent Skills specification (SKILL.md, a folder with Markdown files and scripts); Microsoft, OpenAI, Cursor, GitHub, and Figma adopted it, and the skill works across 30+ platforms

-Model Context Protocol (released in November 2024) was supported by OpenAI, Google, and Microsoft by 2025; in December 2025, Anthropic transferred the protocol to the Linux Foundation (Agentic AI Foundation), confirming its neutrality
+Model Context Protocol, launched in November 2024, was supported by OpenAI, Google, and Microsoft by 2025; in December 2025, Anthropic transferred the protocol to the Linux Foundation (Agentic AI Foundation), reinforcing its neutrality

 Honestly